Bruce E. Wilson

 Chaired review panel producing recommendations for improving the Distributed Active Archive Center component of EOSDIS.

-Reviewer for approximately 40 proposal review panels across NASA, NSF, DOE, and USGS.
+Reviewer for approximately 25 proposal review panels across NASA, NSF, DOE, and USGS (2006-present).

 Selected Publications